MaCh3 2.2.3

 315

-double getPostFitError(int fileNum, const std::string &paramName, std::string errorType="") const
+double getPostFitError(const int fileNum, const std::string &paramName, std::string errorType="") const

 Get the post fit error for a particular parameter from a particular input file.